 In the last 10 years I have been to seven continents, 15 countries and countless cities on trips lasting anywhere from 10 days to six weeks.
 It has been exhilarating and eye-opening.

-Along the way, I have been enriched, learned many things, met fascinating people and have done things I never thought I would do (like eating fried rat.
-It tastes like salty chicken).
+Along the way, I have been enriched, learned many things, met fascinating people and have done things I never thought I would do (like eating fried rat — it tastes like salty chicken).

 The discounts available (of which there are plenty) make it a lot more affordable to travel, which also means you can take more trips annually.

-Since it is “off season,” we were able to get a large two-bedroom villa that would have costed $768 for the three nights for less than $300.
+Since it is off season, we were able to get a large two-bedroom villa that would have costed $768 for the three nights for less than $300.

-We also worked a deal to play some of the area’s top-notch golf courses for $60 per person (including cart fee).
+We also worked a deal to play some of the area’s top-notch golf courses for $60 per person (including the cart fee).
 Yesterday’s temperature was absolutely perfect.
 All I needed was for the golf ball to cooperate, which it did not!

-Engaging With Different Cultures
+Engaging in Different Cultures

-When I started thinking about seeing the world in earnest, I bought the book 1,000 Places to See Before You Die: A Traveler's Life List, and read it cover to cover.
+When I started thinking about seeing the world in earnest, I bought the book "1,000 Places to See Before You Die: A Traveler's Life List" and read it cover to cover.
 As I did, I checked off the places I wanted to go.
 I am still working on the list, but I have made a good dent.

 For me, the best thing about traveling is learning about different cultures.
 When I was in Thailand, the group I traveled with met with a monk who explained what his life is like.
 I never realized until then that married men could become monks, even for short periods of time.
 They leave their families, live the life of a monk for months and then return to their normal lives.

-Traveling around the world has opened my eyes and heart to things I hadd read, heard about or studied.
+Traveling around the world has opened my eyes and heart to things I had read, heard about or studied.
 It has brought the world of art, books, movies and history to life for me.

 I have had the opportunity to see, up close and personal, pieces of art that I had only seen in the pages of books.
 Actually seeing Rodin’s The Thinker, Gustav Klimt’s The Kiss and the Sistine Chapel was breathtaking.